 Check whether your potential hosting provider knows these tools well and is comfortable integrating with them.

-CDN is another crucial part of Magento optimization strategy.
-Make sure your hosting provider supports your CDN of choice (or offers a good alternative) and has an adequate integration knowledgebase in case you need any help.
+CDN is another crucial part of Magento’s optimization strategy.
+You can use a content delivery network for JS, CSS files, as well as for Magento image optimization.
+Make sure your hosting provider supports your CDN of choice (or offers a good alternative) and has an adequate integration knowledge base in case you need any help.

 Don’t chase the lowest bidder.
 Remember that to make a low price offer, this provider will have to cut corners somewhere.
-At the very least you should know where your potential hosting provider makes these shortcuts.
+At the very least you should know where your potential Magento 2 hosting makes these shortcuts.

 Take a look at the market leaders.
 You’ll identify them from the variety of positive reviews, overall mentions, personal recommendations, and customer testimonials.
 And while we don’t suggest that you rely completely on other people’s opinions, you might want to take them into consideration.